-- User perspective point of view, what will the end users see on their screens
+- User perspective; what will the end users see on their screens

-- Development point of view, how easy or difficult are the tools, what, how and where can functions be programmed, what are the development limits of the tools
+- SharePoint Application Development; how easy or difficult are the tools, what, how and where can functions be programmed, what are the development limits of the tools

-- Administration point of view, where are the forms and coding stored, logging, problem solving and deployment of the tools
+- Administration; storing of forms and coding, logging, problem solving and deployment of the tools

 There is a major difference between how Nintex SharePoint and Shareflex input forms are displayed to the end user.